 The books were revealed by the judging panel during a press conference held at the Palestinian National Theatre – El-Hakawati in Jerusalem.
 The judges who were unable to travel to Jerusalem joined via video link.

 Each year, the shortlist is announced in a different center of Arabic writing and for 2019 the Trustees of the prize chose Jerusalem, along with Ramallah and Bethlehem, for a series of events in recognition of the flourishing Palestinian literary scene.
 The prize has been delighted to reward a number of Palestinian writers over the years, including former winners Ibrahim Nasrallah and Rabai Al-Mahdoun.
+You could get help with family law matters from expert lawyers who solve matters amicably.

 Three female authors who have been recognized by the prize before have made the 2019 list, including Inaam Kachachi (shortlisted for The American Granddaughter in 2009 and again in 2014 for Tashari); Shahla Ujayli, the youngest on the list (a participant in the prize’s Nadwa in 2014 and shortlisted for A Sky Close to Our House in 2016); and Lebanese Hoda Barakat (longlisted for The Kingdom of the Earth in 2013).